soasme/PeppaPEG/README.md

 P4_Ok
 ```

-Match fails when any inner rule not matching successfully.
+The match fails when any inner rule is not matching.

 ```c
 >> P4_Source* source = P4_Source("HELLO ", ENTRY);